A quarterly business review (QBR) might not be the most glamorous part of the job. But it’s definitely one of the most essential.

 Leveraging a quarterly business review template

-If you’re a customer success manager, one of the best things you can do for your team is have a quarterly business review template that everyone can use.
+If you’re a customer success manager, one of the best things you can do for your team is to have a quarterly business review template that everyone can use.

 If you’re using Mixmax’s sales engagement platform, creating QBR templates and booking meetings becomes easy (and automated).